 Lithuania map & highlights

-Although Lithuania has long rid itself of overbearing Mother Russia, the seaport city of Kaliningrad, which is boxed between the Curonian Spit and Poland, still presents a potential problem.
-But let’s forget about that for now and concentrate on the rest of the shoreline that features, not only, the Lithuanian half of the Curonian Spit, but also, 100km of white sand beach that stretches all the way to Latvia.
+Lithuania's Baltic shoreline features 100km of white sand beach that stretches all the way to Latvia.
 The seaside resorts of Nida, Klaipėda and Šventoji, are all popular when the sun’s out although inland national parks, such as Aukstaitija and Dzükija, are excellent alternatives.
 The capital, Vilnius, exemplifies the country's confidence and offers easy access to the towns of Trakai and Kaunas, both located nearby.
-Finally, trips over borders into Belarus, Poland and Latvia always add to the excitement of exploring eastern Europe.
+Finally, trips over borders into Belarus, Poland and Latvia give a fuller picture of northeastern Europe.

 Curonian Spit National Park